 - Sigma 56mm f1.4 Sony E-Mount

 - Sony 55mm f1.8 FE Lens (FE)

 Yes, the features of this camera make this a great beginner camera for portrait photographers but you have to get over the price (unless you can get it for a cheaper price).

-If the Sony a6600 was $1000 or less, I would say it was a no brainer for beginners with that budget range, but since it is more expensive then, I would personally save up to buy a used Sony a7iii full-frame camera.
+If the Sony a6600 was $1000 or less, I would say it was a no brainer for beginners.
+I would personally save up to buy a used Sony a7iii full-frame camera.
 You are getting more with full-frame for just a few hundred dollars more.

 The features and functionality of the Sony a6600 are great and this camera system makes it easy to take portraits, but I’m was having a hard time with the regular price.

 I purchased my Sony a6600 on clearance at a major brand store.
 A customer returned the camera and the store marked it down.

 I was able to negotiate and get the camera for $799 so I bought it on the spot.
 It was spotless and brand new.
 I know not everyone is that lucky but I could not pass up on this deal.

 - Light-weight camera body

 - Touch control tracking (portraits)